chabok-io/chabok-client-rn/react-native-chabok/README.md

 ### Notes:
 1) For developing Android native bridge use **Android Studio** IDE.

 2) Never change the `ChabokReactPackage` class.
-When this class may change you need to support for spesific version on the React-Native.
+When this class may change you need to support for specific version on the React-Native.
 Their breaking changes always affects of this module.

 3) React-Native has any two-way communication channel from the native module to js module and conversely.
 You have a one-way communication service by calling `emit` method.